bp/resqpy/docs/CONTRIBUTING.rst

 ----------

 Please try to write code according to the
-`PEP8 python style guide <https://www.python.org/dev/peps/pep-0008/>`_, which
+`PEP8 Python style guide <https://www.python.org/dev/peps/pep-0008/>`_, which
 defines conventions such as variable naming and capitalisation.
 A consistent style makes it much easier for other developers to read and understand your code.

-Note the existing code base differs from PEP8 in using 3 spaces for indenation rather than the usual 4.
+Note the existing code base differs from PEP8 in using 3 spaces for indentation rather than the usual 4.
 When editing these modules, it is preferable that new code has indentation that is consistent with the rest of the module.